Are you trying to save money and having a hard time doing so? I’ve come up with 20 unique ways to save money to help you out!

 Another unique way to save money is to clean out your closet.
-In my last post I talked about how to make money cleaning your home.
+In my last post, I talked about how to make money cleaning your home.
 When you are going through your closets consider having a yard sale or donate items to a consignment shop to make extra money.

 8. Drink more water

 I’m sure you have heard this one a lot!
-Not only is drinking plenty of water healthier for you, it also helps you save money.
+Not only is drinking plenty of water healthier for you, but it also helps you save money.
 Before you eat a meal, drink a glass of water.
 This helps you eat less and stay fuller longer, saving you money on food.
-Buy a refillable bottle and take it with you every where so you won’t be tempted to spend money on sodas while you’re out.
+Buy a refillable bottle and take it with you everywhere so you won’t be tempted to spend money on sodas while you’re out.

 9. Quit smoking